• Skip to primary navigation

 • 1 bay leaf

-Yes, you can use this 4-minute boiled lobster to make Connecticut and Maine lobster rolls, your favorite lobster mac and cheese, lobster salad, seafood corn chowder, or any other way you like to enjoy the pure taste of lobster.
-These tails are incredibly sweet and tender and are also low in calories and high in protein making them even more appealing to eat.
+This 4-minute boiled lobster works perfectly for Connecticut and Maine lobster rolls, lobster mac and cheese, lobster salad, seafood corn chowder, or any other way you like to enjoy pure lobster flavor.
+The tails are incredibly sweet and tender, low in calories, and high in protein.

 top down view of a bowl of corn chowder with lobster tail, sliced corn on the cob piece with an argentinian royal red shrimp and sprinkling of chives and parsley